How to create marketing-grade internal comms campaigns

-What is engagement automation for internal communicators?
+What is Engagement Automation for internal communicators?

-Engagement automation brings marketing-grade campaign-building and automation technology to the workplace.
+Campaigns Automation brings marketing-grade campaign-building and automation technology to the workplace.
 For the first time, internal communicators can create complex, multi-channel campaigns that feed off user-data to deliver personalized messages to every employee.

 When you have thousands of employees operating in a complex workforce ecosystem, automation technology allows you to meet the expectations of employees and deliver the tight personalization they desire.

-Unily’s engagement automation capability provides a complete framework for end-to-end campaign building and analysis.
+Unily’s Engagement Automation capability provides a complete framework for end-to-end campaign building and analysis.
 By integrating all your channels within the platform you’re able to deliver campaigns across every channel from one place, so everyone gets the same message, no matter where they work, or what channels they interact with.

-Engagement automation saves internal communicators:
+Engagement Automation saves internal communicators:

 Time: Plotting complex campaigns across multiple channels, personalized to different audience segments, and using multiple media formats is time-consuming, if not impossible without the right technology.
 Engagement automation provides the framework to simplify this, letting your teams work faster and smarter.